Performance

 • Deep intersection chains (use union where possible)

-• Contextual tuples (use stored tuples)
+• Contextual tuples (use stored tuples, ~3ms overhead)

 • Wildcard expansion in ListObjects/ListUsers